-Sometimes I get a craving for this creamy vegan cheese sauce so I whip it up and serve it with a delicious black rice, or on the side of roast potatoes or served with quinoa.
-It’s also perfect for creating a vegan cauliflower cheese or a cheesy pasta (but I’m more of a fan of pasta with tomato sauce than with creamy sauce).
+Sometimes I fancy a vegan cheese sauce so I make this and serve it with a delicious black rice, or on the side of potatoes or served with quinoa.

 However, it isn’t always feasible, so don’t worry if you don’t have extra time to leave it to stand; it’s entirely optional.

-Variation one: Creamy Vegan Cheese Sauce with Vegetables
+Variation one: Easy Vegan Cheese Sauce Recipe with Vegetables

 The basis of the sauce is a fried onion, finely chopped and fried with a large clove of garlic and some salt.
-Once it’s cooked a little, add a bit of chopped courgette and broccoli, or whatever vegetables you’re using, to the pan, and then later, add some mushrooms, cut into quarters.
+Once it’s cooked a little, add a bit of chopped courgette and broccoli, or whatever vegetables you want to include, to the pan, and then later, add some mushrooms, cut into quarters.

 It’s at this point, when the mushrooms have had a couple of minutes cooking, that you would turn off the heat and leave it alone to infuse the flavours.
 Otherwise, just keep cooking until the veggies are all ready.

 Next, add plant milk of your choice.
-I used pure soya milk because it’s the only one I can get locally that isn’t sweetened, but if you have another one you prefer, that’s fine.
+I use pure soya milk but if you have another one you prefer, that’s fine.
 Gradually add the milk and keep stirring to keep away the lumps.